Brooks Bollinger: Detroit Lions

-Florida Tuskers (UFL)
+Florida Tuskers

 Bollinger was selected by the Florida Tuskers in the UFL Premiere Season Draft.
 The Tuskers retained his UFL rights as he worked in the Detroit Lions training camp.
 He was signed by the Tuskers on September 22, 2009.
 In the 2009 season, he led the Tuskers to the championship game with a perfect 6–0 regular season record.
 Bollinger was the league leader in passing yards, passing touchdowns, completion percentage, and completed passes.
 Though the Tuskers lost the championship, Bollinger was named season MVP through an online and text message vote by fans.

 Bollinger had a tough start in the 2010 UFL season, going 2–2 in the first half of the season, and then receiving rib, neck and thumb injuries during the Week 6 game against the Sacramento Mountain Lions.
 He would not play for the rest of the season as backup quarterback Chris Greisen took the Tuskers back to the UFL Championship, which they would later lose, once again to the Las Vegas Locomotives.

 After the season, due to injuries, Bollinger decided to retire from professional football.